koush/docs.scrypted.app/detection/object-detection.md

 ## OpenVINO

 Available on all platforms.
-Can use Intel CPU/GPU for hardware acceleration.
+Can use Intel CPU, GPU, and NPU for hardware acceleration.
 The `Console` will show the available hardware.

 ## ONNX